luturol/luturol.github.io/_posts/2022-08-22-what-is-jdbc-and-how-to-use.md

 # What is JDBC and how to use

-In this article you will learn what is JDBC and how to use on your Java project.
+In this article you will learn what is JDBC and how on your Java project.
 We will use Docker with PostgreSQL and Java 17 in this tutorial to explain and to execute it.

 Repository of this article you can find by clicking [here](https://github.com/luturol/LearningJava).